 This famous song tells the story of a father who doesn’t take the time to connect with his son.
 And as the son grows up, he becomes just like his father.

-You can easily learn to play this cautionary tale about putting career before family.
+You can easily learn to play this cautionary tale about putting a career before family.
 To play it, you just need E, G, A, D, and Bsus4.
-If you follow along with this tutorial, you’ll master the rhythm pattern in no time!
+If you follow along with this tutorial (video below left), you’ll master the rhythm pattern in no time!

 20. “I’m So Lonesome I Could Cry” by Hank Williams